Skip to main content

 Node Operations

-• Add Node: Right-click on canvas → Insert Node
+• Add Node: Right-click on canvas → Insert Node, or use the Create Node button in the toolbar

 • Delete Node: Select node → Delete key or context menu

-• Edit Entity: Double-click on node or context menu → Edit
+• Edit Entity: Double-click on node or use the tabbed entity editor in the sidebar

 Node Types